hashicorp/nomad/enos/README.md

-If you want to verify your workload without having to run all the scenario, you can manually pass values to variables with flags or a `.tfvars` files and run the module from the `run_workloads` directory like you would any other terraform module.
+If you want to verify your workload without having to run all the scenario, you can manually pass values to variables with flags or a `.tfvars` file and run the module from the `run_workloads` directory like you would any other terraform module.